Thomas

 United States Senator ron wyden (d)

 U.S. Senator Ron Wyden is Dean of the Oregon delegation having been elected to the first of his six terms thus far in a special election in 1996 after serving in the U.S. House since 1981.
-He is chair of the Senate Finance Committee and Vice-Chair of the Joint Taxation Committee.
-He also serves as a member of the Budget, Intelligence, and Energy and Natural Resources committees.
+He is the ranking member of the Senate Finance Committee; chair of the Joint Taxation Committee; a member of the Budget Committee, the Natural Resources Committee, and the Select Committee on Intelligence.
 Wyden is married and the father of five.
 He graduated from Stanford University and has a law degree from the University of Oregon.

 Thomas Rank: A